courtness/wordpack/README.md

 - Browsersync proxy
 - Hot reloads
 - JS chunk/hash config, CSS post-processing
-- Injectec EJS/PHP for source files
+- Auto-injection of compiled source to EJS/PHP

 Comprised only of the Wordpress `/wp-content/themes/wordpack` folder; requires all other Wordpress folders be extracted at the root dir (see below) and 'wordpack' as the theme name.